Join millions of Canadians who have already trusted Loans Canada

 Cash

 If you’re travelling outside of Canada, you can physically bring the cash in with you.
-While there are no fees associated with this method, it may not be as secure as a bank transfer.
+While no fees are associated with this method, it may not be as secure as a bank transfer.

 There are inherent risks associated with carrying large sums of cash.
-Plus, there are some regulations to adhere to when it comes to bringing in a lot of money into Canada, including the need to declare amounts of at least $10,000 to the border agent.
+Plus, there are some regulations to adhere to when it comes to bringing in a lot of money into Canada.
+This includes the need to declare amounts of $10,000 or more to the border agent.

 PayPal